 That would mean an increase in total real returns from a historically average 5% for UK equities up to 8% (or in nominal terms from 7% up to 10% if inflation stays at 2%).

 I would expect the additional 3% to come from a combination of higher dividends from buying high-yield shares, faster dividend growth from buying faster-growing companies and finally a slight boost from actively buying low and selling high instead of buying and holding.

 I think a 10% annual return with less risk than the market is an achievable goal to aim for over the long-term and, although the portfolio doesn’t have a 5-year history yet, you can see how it has performed so far in the chart below.

 Note: In the chart above the average investor underperforms by up to 3% a year according to research cited by Barclays Wealth, and by up to 6% (labelled here as bad investors) in Pete Comley’s book Monkey with a Pin.

-The story so far is of performance which closely tracks the UK market, with slight outperformance to date, although over a time period which is too short to draw any solid conclusions from.
+The story so far is of performance that closely tracks the UK market, with slight outperformance to date, although over a time period that is too short to draw any solid conclusions from.

 Overall I would describe that as “so far so good”, especially when you consider the model portfolio’s aim of being less risky than the market.
 Here are those results again if you like hard numbers:

 Annualised returns to date are 9.7% a year, almost bang on the 10% target, although of course that could change massively if we have either a large bull or bear market in the next few years.